PDillis/stylegan2-fun/README.md

 where, if you know specific seeds that you wish to project, include it in the argument.

-To project real images, these must be in a `tfrecord` file, so the easiest thing to do is to use the file you used to train your [StyleGAN](https://github.com/NVlabs/stylegan) or StyleGAN2 model (as a side note, I must put emphasis on the fact that **you can use either a trained model.pkl from StyleGAN or StyleGAN2**, so this projection code can be used for your *old* StyleGAN models).
+To project real images, these must be in a `tfrecord` file, so the easiest thing to do is to use the file you used to train your [StyleGAN](https://github.com/NVlabs/stylegan) or StyleGAN2 model.
+As a side note, I must put emphasis on the fact that **you can use either a trained model.pkl from StyleGAN or StyleGAN2**, so this projection code can be used for your *old* StyleGAN models as well, which I found useful as the majority of my work was done with StyleGAN.

 Then, to project real images, run: